This article helps you:

 - Navigate to Cohorts & Audiences and click Predictions in the left rail.
 Then click + Create Prediction.

-- Next, you'll be able to apply this prediction to all users who’ve been active in the last 90 days by clicking on Start with All Users, or define your own starting cohort.
+- Next, click Start with All Users to apply this prediction to all user who’ve been active in the last 90 days, or define your own starting cohort.

-- If you choose to define your own starting cohort, the first step is selecting the users who will be included in the cohort.
+- If you choose to define your own starting cohort, select the users to include in the cohort.
 Under Define starting cohort, select the events, properties, or statuses that users in your cohort share.

 - Next, specify the action you want the starting cohort to take.
-Under Define future outcome, you can specify events you want—or don’t want—your users to fire, the properties you want them to have after taking an action, or some combination of all three.
+Under Define future outcome, specify the events you want, or don’t want, your users to fire, the properties you want them to have after taking an action, or some combination of all three.
 Be sure to specify the time frame in which you want your users to take this future action.

 Tip